Founding partners

 We currently describe only around 2,000 new ocean species a year.
 The time from discovery to registration of new organisms can vary greatly depending on the species, existing species knowledge, the research entity, research method, and level of identification.
 This currently takes as little as one to two years and as long as several decades.
 That rate of discovery has changed little since the 1800s.

-Who is involved in Ocean Census?
+Who is involved in the Ocean Census?

-Ocean Census is driven through the collaboration of the Ocean Census Alliance, an open network of science, business, media and civil society organisations.
+The Ocean Census is driven through the collaboration of the Ocean Census Alliance, an open network of science, business, media and civil society organisations.
 It was co-founded by The Nippon Foundation, a private, non-profit foundation for social innovation, and Nekton, a UK-based marine science and conservation institute.

-The cost of Ocean Census is dependent on how large the initiative grows.
+The cost of the Ocean Census is dependent on how large the initiative grows.
 Whilst the Nippon Foundation is providing the project’s initial core funding, the alliance of partners involved are committing their own resources to the global effort.

 Why is it taking place?